NOAA-EMC/NCEPLIBS-grib_util/src/tocgrib2/docs/user_guide.md

 (extract=.false.), OR a GRIB2 message containing only the requested field (extract=.true.).
 Both options return the same message if the requested field is the only field in the GRIB2 message.

+This program is used by a number of operational applications, including ECMWF, ETSS, GEFS, GFS, GLMP, GLWU, HiResW, HREF, HRRR, LMP, NWPS, RAP, RTMA/URMA, RTOFS, seaice_analysis, SREF, and WSP.

 ### Input Files
 - 5 namelist of grib fields and associated wmo headers.